HERA-Team/hera_mc/docs/developer.md

 10. Create a pull request on github to ask for a code review and to get your changes integrated into main.
 11. Testing onsite (required for PRs): First clear it with the observing team.
-Then checkout your branch onsite and run `alembic upgrade head`.
+Then run `git fetch` (not pull!) to get the info about your branch onto the machine and checkout your branch onsite.
+Next run `alembic upgrade head`.
 Install the new branch with `pip install --no-deps .`.
 Run the tests with `pytest`.
 Then put things back as they were by first downgrading alembic with `alembic downgrade -1` (or whatever number of alembic versions your branch differs from what was installed by).
 The downgrade **must be done**